section-engineering-education/engineering-education/content/articles/how-to-build-a-vue-app-with-flask-sqlite-backend-using-docker/index.md

-Vue is a Javascript frontend framework used to build web user interfaces.
+[Vue.js](https://v3.vuejs.org) is a Javascript frontend framework used to build web user interfaces.
 Vue is commonly used to build single page based application that runs on the client-side.
 Nevertheless, Vue can be used to build a full-stack web application with other backend technologies such as Node.js and Flask coming into play.
-This allows developers to make HTTP requests to a server and populate them in a Vue-based interface.
+This is done by making HTTP requests to a server and populating them in a Vue-based interface.

 Vue is great due to its well-outlined features.
 This includes the ability to use virtual DOM, easy integration with other technologies such as Node.js and Python, and high run time performance.

 On the other side, Flask is a micro web application-based framework written in Python to manipulate server-side-based data.
 Flask is designed to make getting started quick and easy with the ability to scale up to complex applications.

 When building a full-stack application, Vue and Flask can be used and run as a single application.
-This gives you the ability to manipulate web page appearance, and you process server-based data using Flask.
-When running such different technologies together, it can be become extensive to always set local environments to spin and run that single full-stack application.
+This gives you the ability to manipulate web page appearance, and to process server-based data using Flask.
+When running such different technologies together, it can be become extensive to always set local environments to run the full-stack application.

 As a result, Docker plays a very important role.
-It allows you to build such an application and run the virtually through containers.
+It allows you to build such an application and run them virtually through containers.
 This means any local environment doesn't affect how your application runs.
 Docker will spin up Vue and Flask, containerize them and run them as one.
 All you have to do is set simple instructions that explain the different dependencies that the application needs to run.
-This includes the version of Python you want to run Flask and libraries and the technologies you want to use.
+This includes the version of Python and the libraries you want to run Flask.

 In this guide, we will build an application using Vue and Flask and run it using Docker.
 We will use SQLite as the application database.